Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 L-dopa is generally mixed with a chemical called carbidopa.
 Carbidopa inhibits enzymes in the digestive tract and blood vessels that can break down L-dopa.
 This allows the medication to reach the brain.
 Carbidopa can't cross the blood brain barrier.

 Dopamine is a fascinating chemical that produces many different effects in the body.
 These effects depend on the specific neural pathway that uses dopamine as a neurotransmitter.

 Mature cells in an adult's body are highly specialized for particular functions and can't reproduce.
 The consequences may be serious if many specialized cells die in a particular area of the body and aren't replaced, as happens when dopamine-secreting neurons die in the substantia nigra.

 Stem cells are unspecialized but have the ability to produce specialized cells.
 One example of normal stem cell activity in our body occurs in the red bone marrow inside certain bones.
 Stem cells in the marrow divide to produce new blood cells to replace the ones that have died.

 Although stem cells are widespread in our body, they don't exist everywhere.
-This means that not all of our body cells can be replaced naturally when they die.
-However, scientists have found stem cells that can be stimulated artificially to produce the specialized cells that we need, including the neurons found in the substantia nigra.
+This means that not all of our body cells can be replaced when they die.
+In the laboratory, scientists have been able to convert certain cells from our body into stem cells and trigger them to produce some of the specialized cells that we need.
 Stem cells are tantalizing for medical researchers because they offer the hope of replacing body cells that have been destroyed by disease.

 Types of Stem Cells